 Last but not least, we have user.
 This is you and me.
 Find your friends by searching their username so you can follow them and share lists.
 You can find your favorite Arapahoe Libraries' staff person by adding "Arapahoe" in front of their name (you may need to add their last initial in some instances).
 I'm going to use Kati as an example because she makes amazing lists and writes top-notch reviews.
 You can find her by searching the drop-down category "user" for ArapahoeKati.

 Another search option besides a catalog search is a website search.
-You'd use this if you want to search our website for something; for example our Makerspace or meeting rooms, or maybe you remember seeing something about tax resources you want to refer back to.
-When you do a website search, you can either search "all content," or you can specify if you are looking for a blog post, news post or want to search our FAQs.
+You'd use this if you want to search our website for something; for example, our Makerspace or meeting rooms, or maybe you remember seeing something about tax resources you want to refer back to.
+When you do a website search, you can either search "all content," or you can specify if you are looking for a blog post, news post or want to search FAQs.

-This is another easy way to get to our FAQs.
+This is another easy way to get to FAQs.
 Want more info on booking a meeting room?
 Search "book a meeting room" in our FAQs and find more info and commonly asked questions.

 Easily search our events from any page!
 Type in your keyword to get to a page of events that fall into that topic, then use our facets on the left of the screen to narrow down your search by date, location or audience.